-Is There a Dimmer Outlook Ahead for Carnival Corporation & Plc (CCL)?
+Is There a Dimmer Outlook Ahead for Carnival Corporation & plc (CCL)?

 Current profitability levels for the company are sitting at:

-Based on Carnival Corporation & Plc (CCL), the company’s capital structure generated 45.35 points at debt to equity in total, while total debt to capital is 31.20.
-Total debt to assets is 25.53, with long-term debt to equity ratio resting at 38.14.
-Finally, the long-term debt to capital ratio is 26.24.
+Based on Carnival Corporation & plc (CCL), the company’s capital structure generated 138.07 points at debt to equity in total, while total debt to capital is 58.00.
+Total debt to assets is 52.95, with long-term debt to equity ratio resting at 113.86.
+Finally, the long-term debt to capital ratio is 47.82.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.